NaveenKaliannan/guide-to-good-software/Linux.md

 ipconfig /displaydns - PC DNS cache
 DHCP - host use it learn the address of thir  DNS Server, IP address. subnet mask, default gateway
 ```
-when we type the google.com, a querry with our IP address will be send to the IP address of google.com.
-then the desination will send the response with their IP address to us.
-A -  used to map names to IPv4 addresses
-AAAA -  used to map names to IPv6 addresses
 DNS uses both UDP (standard) and TCP (used when data is greater than 512 byetes). port number 53 is used
 Devices has a host file in /etc/hosts/ - lists hosts and IP address.
 you can also add host ip address and name in hosts file.